 The fourth of seven children raised in poverty by a single mother, Gerardo began balancing school and a job at age six.
 Through a middle school art class he found a sense of peace in the creative process, inspiring his exploration of a range of media.
 After honing his skills in the Mexico City graffiti scene and Mexican folk art, his primary focus transitioned and his unique drawing style developed to process the whimsical and macabre world around him.

-Gerardo left Mexico City to move to the U.S. in 2013 and currently resides in Pittsburgh, PA.
+Gerardo left Mexico City to move to the U.S. in 2013 and currently resides in New Haven, CT.
 His works have been shown in various solo and group gallery exhibitions in Mexico and the U.S., including “Proyecto VASIMR®” at Centro Cultural Border in Mexico City; “Art of the State” at the State Museum in Harrisburg, PA; “New New England” at Gallery 263 in Cambridge, MA; “Doors & Windows” (Solo Show) at The Gallery 4 in Pittsburgh, PA; and “End of the Road” at sidewall: a curated mural exhibition space in Pittsburgh, PA.
 He also has a piece in the permanent collection of Susquehanna University’s Lore Degenstein Gallery.